elbwalker/walkerOS/examples/react/README.md

 }
 ```

+We're using `console.log` as our default destination (see public/index.html:23).

 ## Trigger page views

 We need to set up the typical page view behavior.
 Therefore we’re pushing the `walker run` event each time the location changes.